Dandielo/DtlCitizensTrader/readme.txt

 ====================================
 - CitizensTrader -------------------

+It's a plugin for the characters used by Citizens 2.0 Beta

-Its still beta so use it at you'r own risk!
+Its still beta so use it at your own risk!

 - Installing ------------------------
 To make this trader working you need the last Citizens 2.0 build, Vault and an economy plugin

-Creating an npc look like this
+Creating an npc looks like this:
 /npc create name --char trader

 or just select the npc you want set the trader character and type /npc character trader

-In game Character name: "trader"

 To use commands you need to r.click him with a stick to enable "manager mode".

-When in the "manager mode", you can also move the npc inventory, and thats all, nothing will be saved atm.

 - Commands ------------------------- [] - optional ()  required